brimdata/zui/apps/zui/docs/Installation.md

 * Download the Zui installer via the **Windows** link at the [Zui download](https://www.brimdata.io/download/) page
 * Launch the downloaded `.exe` file to begin installation
+   * Respond to a Microsoft Defender SmartScreen warning, if shown ([learn more](./support/Troubleshooting.md#microsoft-defender-smartscreen-has-flagged-the-zui-installer-as-an-unrecognized-app))
 * Choose between installing for only the current user (default) or a machine-wide install
 * Click **Finish** and Zui will launch when installation completes
 * Click the Zui icon on the Desktop or Start menu to relaunch in the future